alibaba/GraphScope/docs/graphscope_positioning.md

 with the state-of-the-art performance and a range of SDKs and programming interfaces.
 - If you are searching for a graph database for graph queries, and performance and scalability are your primary concerns rather than transaction guarantees, then GraphScope is a suitable platform.
+- If you have the demand for large-scale distributed graph learning, GraphScope is just the solution.
 - If you are searching for a system that simultaneously offers various types of graph workloads, GraphScope is the ideal platform for its functionality, high-performance and scalability.